Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 Model Sharing – Share Access

-Lastly, we will show the steps of sharing access to a model with a user or team.
-In this example, an individual user will share access to a model called US Distribution with the Onboarding team.
+In our walk-through example, an individual user will share access to a model called “Fleet Size Optimization – EMEA Geo” with the Onboarding team.

 - After Share Access is selected, either through the Explorer or in the database list in the Cloud Storage application, the Share Model Access form comes up.